Part 3 : The Cutting Edge of Smart Cities

 The cutting Edge of Smart Cities

-Edge computing and fog technologies continue to advance as the technological industry continues to push concepts such as Autonomous Vehicles (AVs), making them seem less of a concept and more of an actual capability which we will likely be using in the coming years.
+Edge computing and fog technologies continue to advance as the technology industry continues to push concepts such as Autonomous Vehicles (AVs), making them seem less of a concept and more of an actual capability that we will likely be using in the coming years.

 The integration of all of this technology is also encouraging the adoption and integration of smart cities, which will continue to increase the necessity of Edge computing and infrastructure.
 Some assessments suggest that by 2050, 7 out of 10 people will likely live in a smart city.

-As discussed in Part 1 of the series, Edge and Fog computing has been designed to process large amounts of data as close to the location of the data generation as possible, therefore minimising latency for the end user and providing almost instantaneous decision making of complex algorithms in AVs and IoT devices.
+As discussed in Part 1 of the series, Edge and Fog computing have been designed to process large amounts of data as close to the location of the data generation as possible, therefore minimising latency for the end-user and providing almost instantaneous decision making of complex algorithms in AVs and IoT devices.

 But driverless vehicles and rapid smart IoT usage aside, what other benefits or opportunities can Edge computing offer?

 Well, the answer is almost anything you can see when walking down the road; public transport, street lighting, public refuse and recycling, CCTV cameras and even messaging in the absence of a web connection are just some of the examples.